ucsb-cs156/w24/lab/team01.md

 think of it differently; it's an example that forces you to really think about what's going on, and what parameters you should retain, vs. which ones you should not retain.

+When you're done implementing the first draft, try compiling with: `mvn compile`.
+You won't really be able to test the service beyond "does it compile" without first writing a test, and then implementing the controller as well.

-As you work on your service, make commits frequently, with meaningful commit messages.
+Once you have a first draft that compiles, make a commit with a meaningful commit message:

 * Use your initials at the start of your commit message (e.g. `cg` for "Chris Gaucho")
 * Separate your initials from your message with a hyphen
 * Your message should describe what you did